 People start taking drugs for different reasons.
 Sometimes it's because they're upset about personal problems and don't know how to cope.
 But drugs can make these problems worse.
 Treatment can help people work on the problems in their lives, such as family trouble, money trouble, or problems at work.

-Drug abuse can mess up every part of a person's life.
+Drug use can mess up every part of a person's life.
 So treatment needs to work with all areas of your life—your relationships, your work, the way you have fun, and how you deal with problems.

 - Treatment can help people who are just starting to get addicted.